Saturday, August 19, 2023 (Rain or Shine)

-The August 2022 Canal Day Music & Craft Festival, will also feature the opening of the new outdoor museum that will highlight New Jersey's history of innovation by unearthing its once-great conduit of commerce, and the newly restored Lock 2 East and its tender's house share the story of the equine-powered Morris Canal.
+Recently they have opened outdoor museum that will highlight New Jersey's history of innovation by unearthing its once-great conduit of commerce, and the newly restored Lock 2 East and its tender's house share the story of the equine-powered Morris Canal.

 The Morris Canal Lock 2 East helped put Wharton on the map in the 19th century.
 The borough is now hoping to return the favor and restore one of its most historic assets.